PhilippeComte/ImageAnalysis/README.md

     Go to http://localhost:3000

-Troubleshooting
+*Troubleshooting*

-Explain how to see the deploy logs in jazzhub
+Explain how to see the deploy logs
-License
+>License

-This sample code is licensed under Apache 2.0.
+>This sample code is licensed under Apache 2.0.
 Full license text is available in COPYING.

-Contributing
+*Contributing*

 See CONTRIBUTING.

 *Open Source @ IBM*

 Find more open source projects on the IBM Github Page http://ibm.github.io/